Biden anti-crime effort takes on law-breaking gun dealers

-WASHINGTON (AP) — President Joe Biden is announcing new efforts to stem a rising national tide of violent crime as administration officials brace for what could be a turbulent summer, focusing on attacking gun violence, providing money to cities that need more police and offering community support.
+WASHINGTON (AP) — President Joe Biden is announcing new efforts Wednesday to stem a rising national tide of violent crime as administration officials brace for what could be a turbulent summer.
+His plan focuses on addressing gun violence, providing money to cities that need more police and offering community support.

-The worry over crime is real: It has created economic hardship, displacement and anxiety.
-But there are also tricky politics at play.
-The spike in crime has become a Republican talking point and has been a frequent topic of conversation on conservative media.
+Crime rates have risen after plummeting during the initial months of the coronavirus pandemic, creating economic hardship and anxiety.
+But there are also tricky politics at play, and Biden's plan shows how few options the Democratic president has on the issue.

+The steps he is taking are aimed at cracking down on gun dealers who break federal law and establishing strike forces in several cities to help stop weapons trafficking.
+He also is seeking more money for the agency that tracks the nation's guns.

 White House aides believe that Biden, with his long legislative record on fighting crime as a senator, is not easy to paint as soft on the issue, and the president has been clear that he is opposed to the “defund the police” movement, which has been effectively used against other Democrats to cast them as anti-law enforcement.

-But Biden also is trying to boost progressives' efforts to reform policing, following a year of mass demonstrations and public anguish sparked by the killing by police of George Floyd and other Black people across the country.
-And while combating crime and reforming the police don't have to be at odds with each other, the two efforts are increasingly billed that way.
+But he's also is trying to boost progressives' efforts to reform policing, following a year of mass demonstrations and public anguish sparked by the killing by police of George Floyd and other Black people across the country.
+While combating crime and overhauling the police don't have to be at odds with each other, the two efforts are increasingly billed that way.

 Biden will try to do both at once, according to senior administration officials who detailed his upcoming address on the condition of anonymity because they were not authorized to speak publicly about it.